mozilla/ascendproject/course_materials/attendance_policy.md

 =================

-Excellent attendance is an expectation of all Ascend Project participants.
+Excellent attendance is an expectation of all Ascend Project participants and is required in order to be gifted the laptop that participants use during the the program at it's completion.

 Daily attendance over the 6 weeks of the program is the key to building a community presence and connecting with mentors in order to complete